LBNL-ETA/CyDER/fmu/master/doc/userGuide/source/cosimulation.rst

 Line 74 CYMDIST enters in continuous time mode.

-Line 77 In the loop, CYMDIST and GridDyn are evaluated
+Line 77 In the loop, CYMDIST and GridDyn are evaluated.

 First, The outputs of GridDyn are retrieved. these outputs must be the coverged solution between CYMDIST and GridDyn at the time when GridDyn is invoked.

 Second, The outputs of GridDyn are set as inputs of CYMDIST at the same time instant.
-CYMDIST computes the outputs at that time instant and send the updated outputs
+CYMDIST computes the outputs at that time instant and send the updated outputs.

-Line 88-89 completes the simulation and terminate both FMUs.
+Line 88 and 89 complete the simulation and terminate both FMUs.

 .. literalinclude:: scripts/coupling.py
    :language: python